kurtosis-tech/kurtosis/docs/docs/guides/how-to-parameterize-cassandra.md

 ### Review
 How did that work?

-The plan object contains all enclave-modifying methods like `add_service`, `remove_service`, `upload_files`, etc. To accept arguments in the `run` function, we simply needed to pass them (arguments) in as the second parameter of our `run` function, like so:
+The plan object contains all enclave-modifying methods like `add_service`, `remove_service`, `upload_files`, etc. To use arguments, you accessed them via the second parameter of the `run` function, like so:

 ```python
 def run(plan, args):
 	...
 ```

-…which is what we used in our `main.star` file originally!
+…which is what you used in your `main.star` file originally!

-What we did next was add an `if statement` with the `hasattr()` function to tell Kurtosis that if an argument is passed in at runtime by a user, then override the default `num_nodes` variable, which we set as 3, with the user-specified value.
+What you did next was add an `if statement` with the `hasattr()` function to tell Kurtosis that if an argument is passed in at runtime by a user, then override the default `num_nodes` variable, which we set as 3, with the user-specified value.

-In our case, we passed in:
+In our case, you passed in:

 ```bash
 '{"num_nodes": 5}'
 ```

-Which told Kurtosis to run your `main.star` file with 5 nodes instead of the default of 3 that we began with.
+which told Kurtosis to run your `main.star` file with 5 nodes instead of the default of 3 that we began with.

 :::tip
 Note that to pass parameters to the run(plan,args) function, a JSON object needs to be passed in as the 2nd position argument after the script or package path: